-Immersion trips through Campus Ministry provide for students to develop in the areas of leadership, belief, and knowledge of various areas around the United States and the world.
-Student leaders lead groups on a trip to learn about the various issues being faced by that area.
+Immersion trips through Campus Ministry allow students to develop in the areas of leadership, belief, and knowledge of various areas around the United States and the world.
+Student leaders lead groups on a trip to learn about the issues being faced by that area.
 Past service trips include domestic places such as Joplin, Missouri; New Orleans, Louisiana; and Miami, Florida.
 International trips have taken place in Jamaica, Nicaragua, Ecuador, El Salvador, and Brazil.
-The overarching goals of these trips are to reflect on how peace and justice can help to solve an issue affecting a particular area.
+The overarching goals of these trips are to reflect on how peace and justice can help to solve issues.
 A trip leader helps in facilitating reflections prior to, during, and after the trip in addition to fostering growth among the group and themselves.
 The leadership opportunity is one of the few that allows for leadership ability to be tested outside of Fairfield in a foreign environment.
-By applying leadership to an area outside of Fairfield students learn to adapt and welcome each day of learning that comes with each immersion trip.
+By applying leadership to an area outside of Fairfield, students learn to adapt and welcome the learning that comes with each immersion trip.

 The New Student Leader positions are exceptional leadership opportunities that offer many challenges and rewards to grow as a paraprofessional.
 The mission of Fairfield University's Department of Student Programs and Leadership Development and the Office of International Programs is to introduce new students to the developmental resources, unique opportunities, and engaging experiences afforded them while attending Fairfield University.
 Through a comprehensive and collaborative effort, we welcome students to a community of active and service-oriented leaders who are eager to assist them in the understanding and appreciation of the unique experience Fairfield University offers as a Catholic university in the Jesuit tradition.